 External rules can be sufficiently complicated that employees cannot hope to master and apply them to their daily conduct.
 Thus, organizations need to create helpful internal rules which align to these external rules, and help employees accomplish their mission.

-Here are a few examples of external rules that relate to cybersecurity, information security, and privacy:
+Here are a few examples of external rules that relate to the management of information assets:

 - New York’s SHIELD Act (“Stop Hacks and Improve Electronic Data Security Act”), GBL 899-aa and GBL 899-bb, imposing cybersecurity and data breach notification requirements on most organizations

-- Cybersecurity regulations for the financial and medical sectors, including New York’s Cybersecurity Requirements for Financial Services Companies, 23 NYCRR 500 (“Rule 500”) and federal regulations as outlined through the Federal Financial Institutions Examination Council (FFIEC) and HIPAA and HITECH.
+- Financial sector rules, including New York’s Cybersecurity Requirements for Financial Services Companies, 23 NYCRR 500 (“Rule 500”) and federal regulations as outlined through the Federal Financial Institutions Examination Council (FFIEC)

 Internal rules must align with external rules